The Dixie Group (NASDAQ:DXYN) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of The Dixie Group (NASDAQ:DXYN) in a report released on Tuesday.
-The firm issued a hold rating on the textile maker’s stock.
+StockNews.com started coverage on shares of The Dixie Group (NASDAQ:DXYN – Get Rating) in a note issued to investors on Wednesday.
+The firm set a “hold” rating on the textile maker’s stock.

-Separately, TheStreet upgraded The Dixie Group from a d+ rating to a c- rating in a research report on Wednesday, February 2nd.
+Separately, TheStreet upgraded The Dixie Group from a “d+” rating to a “c-” rating in a report on Wednesday, February 2nd.

 The Dixie Group, Inc engages in the marketing, manufacture, and sale of floorcovering products.
 It serves the commercial and residential markets.
 Its brands include Fabrica, Masland Residential, Dixie Home, and AtlasMasland The company was founded in 1920 and is headquartered in Dalton, GA.